Skip to content

 You may need to build libproteus with the Position Independent Code (PIC) flag (-fPIC or CMAKE_POSITION_INDEPENDENT_CODE=on in CMake), if you want to integrate Proteus as a static library to a dynamic library target.

 When using Proteus for JIT generation of CPU code, and your JIT-compiled code needs to call functions defined in your main program, you must link your main application with the -rdynamic flag.
-This flag ensures that all symbols from your main program are visible to the Proteus JIT, allowing external function calls from JIT code to resolve correctly at runtime.
+This flag ensures that symbols from your main program are exported and visible to the Proteus JIT, allowing external function calls from JIT code to resolve correctly at runtime.